mapbox/mapbox-plugins-android/README.md

 1. Finally, once you're ready to share your code, list your plugin in this file and then open a PR for the `@mapbox/android` team to review.

-Please note that a plugin is simply a library module built on top of the Mapbox Android SDK.
-For now, we are not requiring plugins to register themselves or to implement any specific interfaces.
-This might change in the future as we build more plugins and learn how developers use them.
-We'd love to [hear your ideas](https://github.com/mapbox/mapbox-plugins-android/issues).